 A 2005 published review studied the discrepancies between paternity fraud figures across a global scale.
 Findings from the review showed that global paternity fraud percentages are within 0.8 – 30% with a median rate of 3.7%.

-Even if numbers from these studies are old, numerous references to its scope and accuracy make it a valid statistic.
-Incidence rates have changed much since the numbers were compiled; however they still serve as a major reference point.
+Even if numbers from the said studies are old, numerous references to its scope and accuracy make it a valid statistic.
+They still serve as a major reference point today.

-3. A court in South Korean man got compensated with $42,380 for being a victim of paternity fraud
+3. A court in South Korea compensated a man with $42,380 for being a victim of paternity fraud

 CBS News, Wikipedia

-A South Korean man (named Mr. Doe for privacy protection purposes) was awarded compensation for pain and suffering due to paternity fraud.
+A South Korean man (named Mr. Doe for privacy protection purposes) received compensation for pain and suffering due to paternity fraud.
 The court pegged Mr. Doe’s settlement at $42,380 and ordered Mrs. Doe (accused) to remit the said sum.

-The judgment was reached after a DNA test had established Mrs. Doe’s infidelity and subsequent paternity fraud.
+The court reached its judgment after a DNA test established Mrs. Doe’s infidelity and subsequent paternity fraud.

-At the time this ruling was reached (in 2004), few cases of paternity fraud were settled favorably for South Korean complainants.
+At the time the ruling was reached (in 2004), few cases of paternity fraud were settled favorably for South Korean complainants.

 4. Paternity fraud isn’t a criminal offense in the UK (Unless done against people under the King’s lineage or Treason Act 1351)